Trzemeszno: History

 Opening a railway line in 1872 joining Trzemeszno with Poznań, Toruń and Inowrocław had contributed to the town's development.

-At the end of World War I, in the early days of the Greater Poland Uprising, the Polish residents of Trzemeszno took control of their town on December 29, 1918; the town was confirmed part of newly reconstituted Poland in the following months.
+At the end of World War I, in the early days of the Greater Poland Uprising, the Polish residents of Trzemeszno took control of their town on 29 December 1918; the town was confirmed part of newly reconstituted Poland in the following months.
 Five insurgents from the town died in the uprising.
 The first years in free Poland were good for developing trade and crafts.
 However the situation was complicated by inflation, unemployment and economical crisis.
 Despite these problems, cultural and educational life flourished.
 Many events were organized by local societies and organizations.
 There was a cinema, and in 1937 the local weekly newspaper “Kosynier” began to be published.
 Secondary school played an important role in local culture.

-During the German invasion of Poland at the start of World War II, it was the site of Polish defense, and on September 11, 1939, German troops carried out a massacre of dozens of Polish defenders in the town (see Nazi crimes against the Polish nation).
+During the German invasion of Poland at the start of World War II, it was the site of Polish defense, and on 11 September 1939 German troops carried out a massacre of dozens of Polish defenders in the town (see Nazi crimes against the Polish nation).
 Soon afterwards, the Germans carried out mass arrests of local notable Poles during the genocidal Intelligenzaktion campaign.
 In late 1939, the occupiers carried out expulsions of Poles, mainly families of massacred Polish defenders and families of Poles who were murdered or deported to concentration camps during the Intelligenzaktion.
 Expelled Poles were deported to the General Government in the more eastern part of German-occupied Poland, while their houses, shops and workshops were handed over to German colonists as part of the Lebensraum policy.
 The Germans renamed the town to Tremessen.
 A pre-war monument to Polish insurgents of the Greater Poland uprising was destroyed, and schools, libraries and the church were closed.
 However, terrorized residents did not remain passive.
-There was a secret military organization and a secret scout organization (Szare Szeregi).
+There were local units of the Home Army and Grey Ranks secret resistance organizations.
+Artur Baumgart, commander of the local Home Army unit, and organizers of the Grey Ranks unit were arrested by the Germans in 1942–1943, and eventually sentenced to death and executed.
+In Trzemeszno, Polish resistance members from other places were imprisoned and sentenced to death.

 After 1945, residents of Trzemeszno faced many difficult tasks.
 "Citizen Committees" were responsible for restoring closed enterprises and community services.
 The greatest challenge was restoration of the basilica church and secondary school which had been burned down by retreating German troops.

 Rapid development of Trzemeszno took place in the 1960s and 1970s.
 The largest enterprise, employing over 1,000 people, was Pomorskie Zakłady Materiałów Izolacyjnych “Izopol” (factory producing insulation materials).
 “Izopol” played an important role as a financial supporter and developer of the town.

 In 1975–1998, it was administratively located in the Bydgoszcz Voivodeship.
 In 1999, due to the administrative reform of Poland, Trzemeszno became a part of the Gniezno powiat and the Greater Poland Voivodeship.